Back

 To create effective scenario-based documentation, follow the steps below:

 • Conduct thorough research.
 Your scenario won’t work if you are not familiar with the context.
-Conducting a research will help you look like an insider.
+Conducting studies and research will help you look like an insider and ensure credibility in your organization.

 • Seamlessly integrate scenarios into the narrative.
 Introducing a scenario into the narrative should not look deliberate.
-Make things natural.
+Make things natural , ensuring smooth transitions within the platform where the content is shared.

 • Incorporate dialogues and actions to enhance scenarios.
 Dialogues and actions will make the story look real.
-The people described will be trusted by the readers.
+The people described will be trusted by the readers, making the overall scenario more believable.

 • Utilize descriptive language for engaging imagery.
 Make the language more diverse.
 Use similes and metaphors.
 They will help to distract readers and give them some rest.
 On the other hand, a good comparison can explain things better than a dozen of dictionary definitions.